Last updated on September 6th, 2019 at 04:52 pm

-I received a Christmas card from my mother-in-law in New Zealand that was postmarked “From Middle Earth”.
-Does that give you an idea of how big a deal the release of the first instalment of The Hobbit movie is in New Zealand?
+I received a Christmas card from my mother-in-law in New Zealand that was postmarked “From Middle Earth.”
+Does that give you an idea of how big a deal the Lord of the Rings and the Hobbit movies are in New Zealand?

 The Hobbit: An Unexpected Journey topped the US box office for its first three weekends in cinemas, demonstrating the appeal of both the story and some clever film making, even for those who have never read JRR Tolkien’s iconic fantasy novel.

-New Zealand’s fabulous landscapes have provided the setting for the filmakers’ Middle Earth in both The Hobbit and the Lord of the Rings trilogies.
-As a result tourists have flocked to visit the film locations and enjoy what is for many a dream travel destination.
+New Zealand’s fabulous landscapes have provided the setting for the filmmakers’ Middle Earth in both The Hobbit and the Lord of the Rings trilogies.
+As a result, tourists have flocked to visit the film locations and enjoy what is for many people like myself a dream travel destination.

-From the rolling green hills of the Shire to the snow capped Misty Mountains, New Zealand proved the perfect place to bring Tolkien’s world to life.
+From the rolling green hills of the Shire to the snow-capped Misty Mountains, New Zealand is the perfect place to bring Tolkien’s world to life.
 You can go on all sorts of tours to see the locations and the gorgeous scenery but as a New Zealand native let me introduce you to a few of The Hobbit film locations I know and love.